alexamies/buddhist-dictionary/web/corpus/gaosengzhuan-scroll1.md

 ##  Biographies of Eminent Monks, Scroll 1 《高僧傳》卷第一

 Description: The Chinese text of the document from the Historical Biographies section of the Taisho Tripitaka.
+Scroll 1 of the five scroll set.

 Period: Liang 502—557